 This list provides some great movie entertainment for us who are in the over-50 group as well as everyone who would like to see some good films.
 We can all benefit from positive depictions of people of all ages.

+Some things are more specifically targeted to people aged 50 and older.
 “Transforming Your Life After 50” is a process to which I am personally committed.
 My purpose here is to provide ideas, inspiration and tools so others can also engage in a life-affirming process that enriches and energizes their lives in our years after 50.
 That process is based on our dedication to delighting in the gift of life, using that gift the best way we can, and being grateful.

 “Transform” is to change in form, appearance or structure, or change in condition, nature or character; to turn around.